BioPsyk/cleansumstats/README.md

 We are using the available statistics to infer missing statistics, see [repo](https://github.com/pappewaio/r-stats-c-streamer) for the core tool doing that.
 All statistics are flipped in accordance to the ref allele.

 ### Output
-Lastly, an output folder is assembled, which always has the same structure and names for each sumstat that is being processed.
+The last step of the worlflow is creating an output folder, which always has the same structure and names for each sumstat that is being processed.

 ### Engine
 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker and singularity containers making installation trivial and results highly reproducible.